Automotive industry in Australia: History

 Australian constructors were very active at the very beginning of both car and aircraft development and in some areas, ahead of their overseas counterparts.
-Due to the isolation of Australia, it was more practical for Australia to make their own cars.
+Due to the isolation of Australia, it was more practical for Australia to make its own cars.
 The first imported car in Australia is believed to be the Pender-Hertel of 1897.

 The Highland was one of the first types of automobiles to be offered for sale in Australia, firstly in 1894 as a primitive motorised tricycle, then two years later as a four-wheeled, two-seater vehicle using bicycle components.

 The first true cars made in Australia were steam cars.
 The first of these steam cars, the Phaeton, was made in 1896 by Herbert Thomson and Edward Holmes of Armadale, Melbourne.
 It was exhibited in 1900 using the first pneumatic tyres made in Australia by Dunlop.
 The 5 horsepower single cylinder steam carriage which is now in the Institute of Applied Sciences, Melbourne, was reliable and durable enough to take Thomson and a friend 493 miles from Bathurst to Melbourne at an average speed of 8.7 mp/h.

 In 1900 Bruno Hammer built a one off automobile in Mount Torrens, South Australia.

 In 1901 Harley Tarrant produced the first Tarrant automobile, which was the first petrol-driven car built entirely in Australia in a small workshop in Melbourne.
 Before that, Tarrant had been using the shop to build engines.
 Tarrant was joined in this endeavour by bicycle maker, Howard Lewis.
 The car was powered by a rear-mounted 6 hp Benz engine.
 This car was followed by many improved designs, including the first fully enclosed car body made in Australia.
 Later models included locally produced components including: engines, gearboxes and rear axles.
 The sole surviving Tarrant is on display at the RACV City Club, on the chancery level.

 In 1903, the Australian Motoring Association was formed in New South Wales, South Australia and Victoria to protect the interests of motorists.
 In 1924, this was followed by the Australian Automobile Association.

 On 31 March 1925, Ford announced that its Australian headquarters were to be at Geelong, Victoria.
 The first Australian-built Ford was a Model T launched in June 1925.

 Tyre manufacturing also existed in Australia.
 However, the last tyre factory closed in April 2010 when Bridgestone ceased production in their facility in Salisbury, South Australia.